Is it a blessing in disguise? Whenever you go through a tough situation in your life, Here are three ways to know It’s a blessing in disguise…

 I remember when a friend of mine was laid off from her job.
 She cried for days, maybe even weeks.

 Not because she loved her job so much, but because for the first time in a long time she was uncertain of what her future now held.

-She didn’t know if she would lose her home.
-She was unsure whether or not she would be able to provide for her children.
+She didn’t know if she would lose her home and was unsure whether or not she would be able to provide for her children.

-She hated the job with every fibre of her being.
-She prayed to God daily for a new job and would even ask others to pray for her as well.
+However, she hated the job with every fibre of her being and she prayed to God daily for a new job.
+She’d even ask others to pray for her as well.

 She had been on many job interviews, but none of them ended well.
 All paying about the same as her last job or less.

 Therefore let us draw near with confidence to the throne of grace, so that we may receive mercy and find grace to help in time of need.
 (Hebrews 4:16)